systemd/mkosi/mkosi/resources/man/mkosi.1.md

     building multiple images, pass the listed environment variables to each individual subimage as if they were "universal" settings.
 See the **Building multiple images** section for more information.

-### [PEAddon] Section

-The `PEAddon` section can be used in UKI profile config files which are passed to the `PEAddons=` setting.
-The following settings can be specified in the `PEAddon` section:

-`Output=`
-:   The name the addon should have in the addons directory in the ESP.
-    The final name is the name specified here suffixed with `.addon.efi`.

-`Cmdline=`
-:   The kernel command line arguments to store in the `.cmdline` section
-    of the addon.
-Takes a space delimited list of extra kernel command line arguments.

 ### [UKIProfile] Section